 Aside from FIG options, WWU also offers first year experience courses (FYE).
-FYE classes are strictly open to freshman and are designed to introduce students to college-level academics.
-FYEs are very small in class size, and this is to ensure that students participate in class discussion, learn how to ask questions, and have the chance interact with faculty.
+FYE classes are exclusively open to freshmen, designed to introduce students to college-level academics.
+FYEs are very small in class size so as to ensure that students participate in class discussion, learn how to ask questions, and have the chance interact with faculty.

 GUR Strands are highly involved learning communities that span over the course of a year.
-Strands take 2-3 Gen Ed courses and link them together.
-By joining classes, freshman can build upon skills throughout the year, which greatly enhances the educational experience.
-GUR Strands take an interconnected approach to academics, where students can draw from what they have learned and link it to new ideas.
+Strands link 2-3 Gen Ed courses together, providing beneficial context to each course’s perspective.
+Through a structured strain of classes, freshmen can build upon skills throughout the year, greatly enhancing their educational experience.
+GUR Strands take an interconnected approach to academics, enabling students to draw from what they have learned and link it to new ideas.
 Currently, there are two Strand options available:

 - Understanding Human-Environment Interactions